-I am excited for what the upcoming year can bring, and look forward to working with our student members.
-If you are passionate about global legal issues and want to work with the Law Policy Centre, please contact me at email@example.com.
+I am excited about what the upcoming year can bring, and look forward to working with our student members.
+If you are passionate about global legal issues and want to work with the Law Policy Centre, please contact me at firstname.lastname@example.org.

 Law Policy Centre President